Silva surges in Brazil election race, threatens Rousseff

 Ibope surveyed 2,506 people nationwide between Aug.
 23-26 for the poll, which was published on the website of the O Estado de S. Paulo newspaper.

-Additional reporting by Jeferson Ribeiro and Eduardo Simões; Editing by Todd Benson, Ken Wills and Paul Tait
+Reporting by Anthony Boadle; Editing by Todd Benson, Diane Craft and Ken Wills